sebsassi/zest/docs/src/getting_started.rst

 Installation
 ------------

+Before proceeding to installation, it is worth noting that zest mostly does not depend on libraries other than standard lbrary.
+However, an exception to this is that performing least squares fits of spherical harmonic and Zernike expansions requires linking with LAPACK.

-First, download the source code by cloning the git repository and navigate to its sources
+For the installation you need to obtain the source code, e.g., by cloning the git repository.
+Then, navigate to the source directory

 .. code:: console